Preludes to Passion: Intimate Keyboard Works by Aaron Copland, J.S.Bach, Sting, Peter Schickele, Eric Ewazen, Bela Bartok, and more...

 Music for a G'day Productions

 Several works were originally composed as vocal compositions -Bartok's Wedding Song from Poniky from his Four Slovak Folk Songs for mixed chorus and piano.
-The chorus parts sing beautifully from the keyboard, alongside the original accompaniment, transforming the song into a dramatic two-piano expression of love and regret.
-The heartbeat and emotion of Sting's The Secret Marriage has the piano joined singing cello lines.
+The chorus parts sing beautifully from the keyboard, alongside the original accompaniment, transforming the song of love and regret into a dramatic two-piano setting.
 Paul Hindemith's The Swan was composed for four-part a cappella chorus, set to a poem by Rainer Maria Rilke.
 Here it is performed with the text recited alongside the music, by Metropolitan Opera Chorus baritone Roger Andrews.

-The CD also includes short, beautiful works by Peter Schickele, Leo Kraft, Bohuslav Martinu, Eric Ewazen and Steven Rosenhaus.
+The CD also includes short works by Peter Schickele, Leo Kraft, Bohuslav Martinu, Eric Ewazen and Steven Rosenhaus.

 Laura Leon, piano; with Dorothy Lawson, cello and baritone Roger Andrews.